MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0089-referenceableobjectdeletionnotallowed.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## How to fix this diagnostic?
 Reverting the change will fix this diagnostic.
-If deleting/renaming the object is required, the recommended approach is to mark it first as [Obsolete Pending](../properties/devenv-obsoletestate-property.md); if you are performing a rename, this is where you would introduce a new object with the new name.
-You can then mark the old object as [Obsolete Removed](../properties/devenv-obsoletestate-property.md) in a later version.
+If deleting or renaming the object is required, the recommended approach is to mark it first as [ObsoleteState Pending](../properties/devenv-obsoletestate-property.md); if you are performing a rename, this is where you would introduce a new object with the new name.
+You can then mark the old object as [ObsoleteState Removed](../properties/devenv-obsoletestate-property.md) in a later version.

 > [!NOTE]
 > This rule evaluates renaming and deleting as the same thing.
-App Source cannot track renaming of objects without an ID.
+AppSource cannot track renaming of objects without an ID.

 ## Code Examples
 ### Example 1: Deleting a Page Customization triggers the rule